 2. Using Sandpaper to Test Your Diamond

+Using sandpaper is a very interesting part of how to check if a diamond is real?
 You probably know diamonds are some of the most durable substances on earth.
-If it’s a real diamond, sandpaper shouldn’t cause any damage to its surface, so rub your stone with a piece of sandpaper and look for scratches.
+For suppose you are trying to check If it’s a real diamond ring, sandpaper shouldn’t cause any damage to its surface, so rub your stone with a piece of sandpaper and look for scratches.
 If there are any scuffs you may be sitting with a fake gem.

 3. Just Breathe